IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

 # Q8: Research what your legal obligations are in relation to handling user data and how they can be met for the project

-In order to outline the legal obligations of handling user data and there relationship to ACME Corporation, I have sourced an Australian Government document titled *Rights, responsibilities and roles of data users*.
+In order to outline the legal obligations of handling user data and its relationship to the ACME Corporation, I have sourced an Australian Government document titled *Rights, responsibilities and roles of data users*.
 The document clearly outlines appropriate definitions and as suggested by the title, the legal obligations and responsibilities of data users.
 I consider the overview of the document below to be of practical use for ACME Corporation.

-- Link to the full document can be viewed [here](https://toolkit.data.gov.au/files/Rights,_responsibilities_and_roles_of_data_users_Dec2013.pdf).
+- Link to *Rights, responsibilities and roles of data users* can be viewed [here](https://toolkit.data.gov.au/files/Rights,_responsibilities_and_roles_of_data_users_Dec2013.pdf).

-- Additionally, I have sourced *The Privacy Act 1988* which can be viewed [here]()
+Additionally, I have sourced *The Privacy Act 1988* which was introduced to promote and protect the privacy of individuals and to regulate how Australian Government agencies and organisations handle personal information.
+The document outlines the organisations and agencies the Privacy Act covers and those it doesn’t.

+- The document can be viewed [here]().

+Lastly, a quick reference to the Australian Privacy Principles which also includes the relevant information for applying the principles.
+This source can be found [here](https://www.oaic.gov.au/privacy/australian-privacy-principles/australian-privacy-principles-quick-reference/).

 ### Data Users: